chaos-polymtl/lethe/doc/source/examples/multiphysics/laser-melting/laser-melting.rst

 We start the simulation with a rectangular mesh that spans the domain defined by the corner points situated at :math:`[-0.0001, 0]` and
 :math:`[0.0019, 0.0005]`.
 The first :math:`8,2` couple defines the number of initial grid subdivisions along the length and height of the rectangle.
-This makes it so our initial mesh is composed of perfect squares.
+This allows for the initial mesh to be composed of perfect squares.
 We proceed then to redefine the mesh globally eight times by setting
 ``set initial refinement=8``.

 .. code-block:: text